FlexShopper/qa-regression/README.md

 # Packages & Directory Structure
 The framework include the following packages and sub-packages:
-  - # src\main\java
+  # src\main\java
   - src\main\java\pages
   - src\main\java\utils
-  - *src\main\java\utils\drivers
+  - src\main\java\utils\drivers
-  - *src\main\java\utils\helpers
+  - src\main\java\utils\helpers
-  - *src\main\java\utils\selenium
+  - src\main\java\utils\selenium
-  - # src\test\java
+  # src\test\java
   - *src\test\java\features
   - *src\test\java\hooks
   - *src\test\java\stepdefinitions
-  - # src\test\resouces
+  # src\test\resouces

 # Files in each Package/Directory:

-* Features folder
+* Features package
 Feature files is what Cucumber uses to write BDD scenarios using Gherkin language.
 The test scenarios are defined here.
-Currently, the test scenarios for FlexShopper PP3 can be found under the sub-package:
+Currently, the test scenarios for FlexShopper PP3, FlexShopper UI and MyFlexlending UI can be found under the sub-packages:
-      features/pp3.
+      features/pp3
+      features/flexshopper
+      features/myflexshopper

 * Pages package
 The 'pages' package will contain all the class files for our web pages/page objects.
-Currently, the pages for FlexShopper PP3.
-FlexShopper UI and MyFlexlending UI can be found under the sub-packages:
+Currently, the pages for FlexShopper PP3, FlexShopper UI and MyFlexlending UI can be found under the sub-packages:
       pages/pp3
-      pages/flexshopper and
+      pages/flexshopper
       pages/myflexshopper

+* Step Definitions package
+The steps package will contain all our step definition classes, which will contain our step definitions/glue which links our steps in our test scenarios to the java methods which perform different actions.
+Currently, the step definitionss for FlexShopper PP3, FlexShopper UI and MyFlexlending UI can be found under the sub-packages:
+      stepdefinitions/pp3
+      stepdefinitions/flexshopper
+      stepdefinitions/myflexshopper

+* Utils package
+The 'utils' package contains sub-packages and utility classes.

+* Drivers package
+The 'drivers' package contains class files for all the different WebDrivers our test framework uses:
+      ChromeWebDriver
+      FirefoxWebDriver
+      AppiumDriver

+* Helpers package
+The 'helpers' package will contain class files for all our static methods which can act as helpers to our existing functionality.
+Currently, the following classes can be found under this package:
+      WebDriverHelpers
+      WebElementHelpers
+      SelectHelpers
+      WaitHelpers
+      ManageEmailTestAddresses
+      RetrieveEmailVerificationCode

+* Hooks package
+The 'hooks' package contains classes for all the different hooks we can run before and/or after test runs/suites/scenarios etc.:
+     CucumberHooks
+     StepHooks
+     TestRunHooks

+* Selenium package
+The 'selenium' package contains our core WebDriver setup and DriverController instance, as well as a Settings class where we can list public static variables to be used in our project:
+     Driver
+     DriverController
+     Settings

+# Clonning Project

 # Running features
   - Goto project directory.